-Steatotic Liver Disease: Causes and Treatments
+Steatotic Liver Disease: Causes and How To Treat

-Steatotic liver disease is a condition that arises when fat constitutes more than 5-10% of the liver's weight.
+Steatotic liver disease, commonly referred to as fatty liver disease, represents a spectrum of liver conditions characterized by excessive fat accumulation in liver cells.
 It encompasses both alcoholic and nonalcoholic fatty liver diseases, with the latter being more prevalent due to rising obesity rates.
 This disease can remain asymptomatic in its early stages, but as it progresses, it can significantly impair liver function.

-Causes of Steatotic Liver Disease
+What Causes Steatotic Liver Disease?

 Understanding the underlying causes of steatotic liver disease is essential for effective management and prevention.
 Several factors contribute to the development of this condition: